mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 composer require dotink/inkwell-doctrine
 ```

-You should note when it actually installs our package (not just the doctrine deps) a line such as
+You should note when it actually installs our package (not just the Doctrine deps) a line such as
 `Copying files from /vendor/dotink/inkwell-doctrine`.
 This is Opus copying the config and
 action files into our project.